peterdsharpe/NeuralFoil/README.md

 Based on these performance numbers, you can select the right tradeoff between accuracy and computational cost for your application.
 In general, I recommend starting with the "large" model and adjusting from there.

 In addition to accuracy vs. speed, another consideration when choosing the right model is what you're trying to use NeuralFoil for.
 Larger models will be more complicated ("less parsimonious," as the math kids would say), which means that they may have more "wiggles" in their outputs—this might be undesirable for gradient-based optimization.
 On the other hand, larger models will be able to capture a wider range of airfoils (e.g., nonsensical, weirdly-shaped airfoils that might be seen mid-optimization), so larger models could have a benefit in that sense.
 If you try a specific application and have better/worse results with a specific model, let me know by opening a GitHub issue!

+## Extended Features (transonics, post-stall, control surface deflections)

+For more sophisticated airfoil aerodynamics calculations, consider using NeuralFoil via [AeroSandbox](https://github.com/peterdsharpe/AeroSandbox) (specifically, through [`asb.Airfoil.get_aero_from_neuralfoil()`](https://github.com/peterdsharpe/AeroSandbox/blob/8ad83aa4e4e40c503884c722143b7730c08089fa/aerosandbox/geometry/airfoil/airfoil.py#L607)).
+This provides several advanced features:

+* Compressible aerodynamics, including transonic and supersonic aerodynamics.
+AeroSandbox will generally get the critical Mach number accurate to within $\pm 0.01$ or so (subsonic corrections done using a Laitone correction; similar to Prandtl-Glauert or Karman-Tsien, but higher-order).
+Wave drag accuracy is, of course, less reliable beyond the drag-divergence Mach number, although it still [agrees quite closely when compared to RANS CFD](https://github.com/peterdsharpe/AeroSandbox/blob/master/studies/WingTransonics/compare_methods.py).
+* Post-stall (i.e., truly 360 degree range of $\alpha$) aerodynamics.
+This is useful for applications like wind turbine blades or propeller roots, where the airfoil may be operating at high angles of attack.
+* Control surface deflections.
+Currently only trailing-edge control surface deflections are supported in AeroSandbox's NeuralFoil interface.

+From a practical perspective, this means that **you can get viscous, compressible airfoil aerodynamics for (nearly) any airfoil, with control surface deflections, at any angle of attack, at any Reynolds number, nearly instantly** (~5 milliseconds).
+And, it's guaranteed to return an answer (no non-convergence issues) and be $C^1$-continuous (critical for gradient-based optimization).

 ## Installation